contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/02_editor/05_security.md

 ![OAuth 2.0 logo](images/oauth2.png "OAuth 2.0 logo")

-You want to design a secure API?
-Yes, defining your API access security is an essential requirement.
+As part of the API design process, you will need to specify which consumers can access your API (authentication) and what they are allowed to do (authorization).

-You may want simply define a common security for all your API, or choose a finer policy with a specific security for a critical resource?
+You may want simply define a common security for your entire API, or choose a finer policy with a specific security for a critical resource.

-You may want to give a free access to your search products operation ?
+You may also want to specify that certain operations to be freely accessible without authentication.

-No problem, Restlet Studio allows you to define all these cases with the main security types :
+No problem, Restlet Studio can handle all these cases with the main security types :

 - Basic authentication
 - Digest authentication